University of Pavia: Campus

 The city of Pavia is essentially a city campus, so the campus buildings are located all around the city.
 The campuses for Faculty of Political Science and Law are located at Old Campus at Via Strada Nuova, near Pavia Cathedral.
 The campuses for Faculty of Engineering, Pharmacy, Mathematics, Physics and Natural Sciences are located at Via Ferrata, about 3 km away from the city center, in a building complex called Polo Cravino.
 The campuses for Faculty of Economics, Department of Psychology and Department of Philosophy are located at the Monastery of San Felice.
 The campus for Department of Musicology is located at Palazzo Raimondi, Cremona.
-The campuses for Faculty of Pharmacy and Medicine and Surgery are located at Via Forlanini and Via Taramelli, near Policlinico San Matteo.
+The campuses for Faculty of Pharmacy and Medicine and Surgery are located at Via Taramelli and Via Golgi, near Policlinico San Matteo.

 Giuseppe Piermarini, facade of the university, 1771–1773.